Southern Victory

 The Southern Victory series or Timeline-191 is a series of eleven alternate history novels by author Harry Turtledove, beginning with How Few Remain (1997) and published over a decade.
-The period addressed in the series begins during the Civil War and spans nine decades, up to the mid-1940s.
-In the series, the Confederate States defeats the United States of America in 1862, therefore making good its attempt at secession and becoming an independent nation.
-Subsequent books are built on imagining events based on this alternate timeline.
+In the series, the Confederate States defeats the United States of America in the American Civil War, making good its attempt at secession and becoming an independent nation.
+Subsequent books build on this alternate timeline through the mid-1940s.

 The secondary name is derived from General Robert E. Lee's Special Order 191, which detailed the C.S.
-Army of Northern Virginia's invasion of the Union through the border state Maryland in September 1862.
-Turtledove creates a divergence at September 10, 1862, when three Union soldiers do not find a copy of Special Order 191, as they in fact did historically.
-Historians believe their find helped General George B. McClellan of the Army of the Potomac prepare for his confrontation with Lee, and contributed to the Union's eventual victory at the Battle of Antietam.
+Army of Northern Virginia's invasion of the Union through the border state of Maryland in September 1862.
+Union soldiers found a copy of the order on September 13, which helped General George B. McClellan of the Army of the Potomac prevail over Lee at the Battle of Antietam.
+Turtledove creates a divergence by positing that the Union does not find the order.

-List of books in the series
+Books in the series

 The Southern Victory series consists of 11 books, published between 1997 and 2007.
-The first book in the series is How Few Remain, and the remaining 10 books are part of three sub-series within the overall series.
-These sub-series are The Great War (1998–2000) trilogy, The American Empire trilogy (2001–2003), and The Settling Accounts (2003–2007) tetralogy.
+The first book in the series is How Few Remain, and the remaining 10 form three sub-series: The Great War (1998–2000) trilogy, The American Empire trilogy (2001–2003), and The Settling Accounts (2003–2007) tetralogy.
+(The author changed some aspects of the timeline and narrative between How Few Remain and the remainder of the series, producing some inconsistencies.)